 Cocktails (per glass)

 Laundry (per item)

-On-board pricing is liable to change without notice.
-Though we try to keep documentation as up to date as possible, please be aware that, although it is unlikely, prices may be different on your cruise.
+On-board pricing is subject to change without notice.
+While we try to keep information as up to date as possible, please be aware that, although unlikely, prices may be different on your cruise.

-*Must be pre-booked to ensure availability and correct sizes etc are on board.
+All equipment must be pre-booked to ensure availability and correct sizes, etc. are on board.

 Oxygen per litre

 PADI Enriched Air Nitrox (EANx)x

 Other PADI Specialities

 Courses are subject to availability and must be pre-booked to ensure an instructor is available.
 Prices listed above include the required manual and PADI certification card (PIC).

 Some of the great things our customers have said about our liveaboard in Indonesia